mandiriwhatthehackorg/WTH-26-Team/README.md

 # Mandiri Private & Priority App

 We are using Open API provided by Bank Mandiri.
-Fully writter using Flutter. :heart:
+Fully written using Flutter. :heart:

 ## Build App
 This app required generated code.
 Here is the command: